NightWhistler/PageTurner/README.md

 Eclipse
 -------

+*Note:* Building PageTurner in Eclipse is discouraged.
+We recommend using IntelliJ IDEA Community Edition instead, it imports Maven projects out of the box.

-You can either use the Maven Eclipse and Maven Eclipse Android plugin
+To use PageTurner in Eclipse, you can either use the Maven Eclipse and Maven Eclipse Android plugin

 OR